-2. Guarantees provided by guarantors that are required to establish the Eurosystem's credit quality requirements shall comply with this Title.
+2. Guarantees provided by guarantors that are used to establish compliance with the Eurosystem's credit quality requirements shall comply with this Title.

 3. For the purposes of paragraph 1, the relevant guarantor shall be separately assessed on the basis of its credit assessment and shall meet the Eurosystem's credit quality requirements.